Trunk Muzik 3: Singles

 On March 13, 2019, Yelawolf announced that the album's lead single would also be the album's title-track, titled "TM3".
 It was released on March 15, 2019 and made available for digital download.
 The song was produced by WLPWR and features scratches by DJ Klever.
 On March 20, 2019, Yelawolf announced that the album's second single would be the sequel to "Catfish Billy" from his 2013 mixtape Trunk Muzik Returns, titled "Catfish Billy 2".
 It was released on March 22, 2019 and made available for digital download.
 The song was produced by WLPWR.

 Commercial performance

-Trunk Muzik III debuted at number 28 on the US Billboard 200 dated April 9, 2019, with 18,767 album-equivalent units (including 12,515 pure album sales).
+Trunk Muzik III debuted at number 28 on the US Billboard 200.